wilsontelab/svx-mdi-tools/pipelines/svAmplicon/README.md

 The amplicon discovery approach makes it routinely possible to sequence pools of distinct amplicons without barcoding them.
 The ends of the sequenced molecules identify the amplicon they correspond to.
-Of course, if you wish to pool the same amplicon from different samples, they must be barcoded and demultiplexed before running svAmplicon.
+If you wish to pool the same amplicon from different samples, they must be barcoded and demultiplexed before running svAmplicon.

 ### Required genome inputs